georginambonu/georginambonu/README.md

 #georgina n mbonu
 <!--

-**georginambonu/georginambonu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+I made a couple more changes, just testing things out **georginambonu/georginambonu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: